GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Hardware is the part you can replace.
-Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
+> ### Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
 >
-> ~ *Jim Horning*
+> ~ *Brian Kernighan*

 ---
 ## 🏎 Quick Facts